sdondley/WebService-Google-Client/README.md

 To create authorization file with tokens in current folder run _goauth_ CLI tool

+(you will need to create your own app firstly at http://console.developers.google.com/ and turn on needed APIs)

 See unit test in xt folder for more examples

 # KEY FEATURES